Automated Invoice Parsing & EDI/XML Ingestion

 return v.quantize(Decimal('0.01'))

-Normalization includes timezone standardization, weight/volume unit conversion (lbs/kg, cu ft/cu m), and FSC index alignment to the DOT-published weekly diesel price.
+Normalization includes timezone standardization, weight/volume unit conversion (lbs/kg), and FSC index alignment to the DOE-published weekly diesel price.
 All transformations are logged with before/after snapshots to maintain a complete audit trail.

 4. Fault Tolerance & Observability

-Production ETL pipelines must gracefully handle malformed payloads, network timeouts, and schema drift.
+Production ETL pipelines must handle malformed payloads, network timeouts, and schema drift.
 The ingestion layer implements exponential backoff retries for transient failures and routes unrecoverable errors to a dead-letter queue (DLQ) with structured metadata.
-Each failure is tagged with a severity level, error code, and carrier context, enabling automated alerting and rapid triage.
-Comprehensive logging strategies and error taxonomy definitions are outlined in Error Categorization & Logging.
+Each failure is tagged with a severity level, error code, and carrier context.

 Memory management is critical when processing multi-gigabyte carrier drops.
-The pipeline utilizes generator-based chunking, memory-mapped file I/O, and reference counting to prevent garbage collection pauses.
-Large XML/EDI files are processed in streaming mode, with intermediate results flushed to disk-backed buffers when memory pressure exceeds 75% utilization.
-Techniques for reducing heap allocation during bulk parsing are detailed in Memory Optimization for Bulk Parsing.
+The pipeline uses generator-based chunking, memory-mapped file I/O, and iterative parsing to prevent garbage collection pauses.
+Large XML/EDI files are processed in streaming mode; intermediate results flush to disk-backed buffers when memory pressure exceeds a configurable threshold.

 5. Production Deployment & Auditability

-The ingestion pipeline is deployed as a stateless microservice orchestrated by Kubernetes, with horizontal pod autoscaling triggered by queue depth metrics.
+The ingestion pipeline is deployed as a stateless microservice with horizontal scaling triggered by queue depth metrics.
 Idempotency is enforced at the API gateway using SHA-256 hashes of raw payloads combined with carrier SCAC and invoice numbers, preventing duplicate audit runs during network retries.
 All parsed records are written to an append-only audit ledger with cryptographic checksums, ensuring compliance with SOC 2 and FMCSA record retention requirements.

 By standardizing ingestion across EDI, XML, and PDF channels, the pipeline eliminates manual data entry bottlenecks and provides a deterministic foundation for automated rate validation.
-The architecture scales linearly with carrier volume while maintaining strict auditability, enabling freight teams to focus on exception management rather than data wrangling.
+The architecture scales linearly with carrier volume while maintaining strict auditability.